 Have you ever wondered about the different butterflies in South Carolina home?
-With its mild climate and diverse habitats, the state is home to a wide variety of butterfly species.
+The state is home to many butterfly species with its mild climate and diverse habitats.

 Butterflies are not only beautiful to look at, but they also play an important role in the ecosystem as pollinators.